 California is notorious for the high rate of firings every month.
 Since most employees are at-will employees, it gives the employers the ability to fire or lay them off without having to explain the details.

 However, doing so will require some sort of (legal) notice or declaration.
 Being fired without a notice can be against the rules.
 If you are fired without receiving a notice, out of the blue, you may be a victim of wrongful termination.
-In that case, you should contact one of our Wrongful Termination Attorneys in Los Angeles, schedule your initial free consultation and do one of the things listed below.
+In that case, you should contact one of our wrongful termination lawyer, schedule your initial free consultation and do one of the things listed below.

 Find The Real Reason Behind Your Termination